timboettiger/action-replay-mk-iii/preservaction-toc.md

 # Welcome to Project Preservaction:
-## Uncovering Every Secret of the Action Replay MK III
+## Uncovering Every Secret of the Action Replay MK3

 [Back to Start](README.md)

-The goal of “Project Preservaction” is to document all functions of the Action Replay MK III: from the interface and operation to features hidden behind the input screen.
+The goal of "Project Preservaction" is to document all functions of the Action Replay MK3: from the interface and operation to features hidden behind the input screen.
 Once a comprehensive documentation is created, this project will be complete.

-> If you're wondering about the unusual name - “Project Preservaction” is a play on the words “Preservation” and “Action.”
+> If you're wondering about the unusual name - "Project Preservaction" is a play on the words "Preservation" and "Action".
 Well, I couldn't think of anything better on the spot.
-Suggestions are welcome!
+Suggestions are welcome ;)

-So far, over `300` screenshots have been documented, more than `200` games added to the database, nearly `1,000` cheat codes are known, and the manual has been revised and translated into two languages.
+So far, over `300` screenshots have been documented, more than `200` games added to the database, nearly `1,000` cheat codes are known, and the manual has been scanned, revised and translated into two languages.
 Next steps include:

-- [ ] Scanning and editing the original manual with cover page
-- [ ] Scanning and editing the original cheat code booklet of the MK III
-- [ ] Scanning and editing the original cover insert of the packaging
-- [ ] Complete screenshot documentation of trainer
+- [ ] Complete screenshot documentation of trainer (90% done)
-- [ ] Describing all UI features
+- [ ] Describe all UI features (95% done)
-- [ ] Analyze and describe PCB and its components
+- [ ] Analyze and describe PCB and its components (done, needs varification)
-- [ ] Analyze and describe ROM structure
+- [ ] Analyze and describe ROM structure (done, needs varification)
+- [ ] Scanning and editing the original cheat code booklet of the MK3
 - [ ] Develop extraction script for cheats in ROM db as proof-of-concept
 - [ ] Develop own dead codes as proof-of-concept
+- [X] Scanning and editing the original manual with cover page
+- [X] Scanning and editing the original cover insert of the packaging
 - [X] Analyze `DEADC0DE` cheats

 ## Table Of Contents